 Henry made no secret of his ambition to regain the Angevin Empire.
 Within five years of his coronation, he was planning on war with France.
 James was in an unenviable position.
 The English King tried to extract a promise from James that he would keep the peace with England.
 Henry even recruited his sister to try to persuade her husband not to invade England while he was away in France.
 At the same time, Anne of Brittany, Queen of France was writing James, asking him to be her knight in shining armor and attack England.
 In the end, against the advice of his councilors, James decided to attack England.
 In August of 1513, James IV’s herald presented King Henry VIII with a written declaration of war.

-In the history of fighting between Scotland and England, the Scots had won few battles.
+In the history of fighting between Scotland and England had been contentious for centuries.
 The English longbow had done devastating damage during some battles in Scotland and France.
 But this had changed in the late fifteenth century with advances made in full plate armor.
 The new suits were articulated, light, flexible and protected every part of the body.
 James had started a factory of sorts and recruited French armorers to supervise the production of suits.
 He had imported armor from France and the Netherlands.
 While the regular soldier did not have the armor, James and his noblemen and their retainers did.

 Technology in field artillery had also seen changes.
 The early guns were built of iron and were heavy and cumbersome.
 They were mostly used in siege operations against castle walls.
 The new cannon were made of bronze, were lighter and maneuverable.
 James had invested heavily in the new machines.
 His army was lacking in cavalry but his infantry was geared up to fight in the method of the highly organized Swiss, in a phalanx marching in echelon wedge formation with eighteen foot long pikes.
 In previous battles, the Scots had used a shorter spear.
 On top of all this, the best of Henry VIII’s troops were in France.
 James had reason to be optimistic.